BestTimesToVisit.com Logo

 Rental Cars

-Renting a car offers the most freedom, especially if you plan to explore beyond Paramaribo or visit national parks.
-Roads outside the capital can be unpaved and challenging.
+Renting a car offers the most flexibility, especially if you plan to explore beyond Paramaribo and venture into the interior or along the coastal road.
+However, road conditions can be challenging.

-Cost:Expect to pay around $50-70 USD per day for a basic rental, plus insurance and fuel.
+Cost:Approximately $50-70 USD per day, plus insurance and fuel.
 Prices vary by agency and vehicle type.

-These are a charming and eco-friendly way to get around shorter distances within Paramaribo, particularly in the historic city center.
-They are essentially bicycles with a passenger seat attached.
+A charming and eco-friendly way to navigate shorter distances within Paramaribo's historic center.
+These are essentially bicycles with a passenger seat attached, operated by a driver.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.